Migration Communication Plan: Copyable Templates

-That sequence is not the exception.
-It is the pattern.
+A migration communication plan is the fix, and it works only if it exists as a written document in week one, not as five people improvising emails under deadline pressure.
+That plan needs six named audiences, a cadence, and message templates ready to copy and send rather than drafted from scratch each time.
 Project Online migration communication gets underfunded because it looks like soft work sitting next to the real work of data export, tool selection, and system integration.
 It is not.
 Poor communication is the second most common cause of migration delays, after skipping the pilot phase.
-It costs real calendar time when sponsors redirect resources because they do not understand the scope, and real money when training has to be repeated because end users were not ready.

-TL;DR: A Project Online migration requires a six-audience communication plan drafted in week one, not improvised as questions arrive.
+TL;DR: A migration communication plan needs six named audiences, a cadence tied to dates relative to cutover, five ready-to-copy templates (kickoff announcement, two-week reminder, freeze notice, go-live note, post-cutover survey), and a script for what to say when something breaks midstream.
 Sponsors need biweekly schedule and risk status.
 PMs need lead time to validate their projects before cutover.
 Resource managers need to understand what changes in capacity visibility.
 Finance needs a license-transition timeline.
 IT needs technical specs with enough runway to complete integration work.
 End users need a plain "what changes for you" message at least three weeks before go-live.
-Each audience needs different information at different frequencies, and one all-hands email covers none of them.
+One all-hands email covers none of them.

 Why Project Online Migration Communication Gets Deprioritized